 \subsection{Fit window dependence}

-With confidence in hand that we are choosing fit windows with reasonable suppression of excited state contamination, we still need to select a fit window.
+With confidence in hand that we are choosing fit windows with reasonable suppression of excited-state contamination, we still need to select a fit window.
 This time we consider the proton at $\kappa=0.13727$, $\mpi=570\,$MeV.

 The start point criteria derived from the heat maps as described in the previous section requires $t_s=29$ in this case.
-Based purely on the $\chi^2_{\rm dof}$ values for the two field strengths, any fit window between $t=29$ and $t=35$ is reasonable.
+Based purely on the $\chi^2_{\rm d.o.f.}$ values for the two field strengths, any fit window between $t=29$ and $t=35$ is reasonable.
 In many cases, such a flexibility in the choice of window produces minimal variation in the resulting value.
 However, this is not the case here.
-A summary of the polarisability obtained from various acceptable fit windows are summarised in \autoref{tab:fitting:windowdependence}.
-Here we see some variation in the resulting magnetic polarisability.
-This presents a problem as we desire a systematic and consistent scheme through which we can extract the magnetic polarisability.
+A summary of the polarizability obtained from various acceptable fit windows are summarized in \autoref{tab:fitting:windowdependence}.
+Here we see some variation in the resulting magnetic polarizability.
+This presents a problem as we desire a systematic and consistent scheme through which we can extract the magnetic polarizability.
 To resolve this issue, we employ a weighted averaging method~\cite{NPLQCD:2020multihadron} to systematically extract a consistent result from a given set of fitting regions.

-\subsection{Weighted Averaging}
+\subsection{Weighted averaging}

 Our weighted averaging method is based on that described in the Appendix of Ref.~\cite{NPLQCD:2020multihadron}.
 Within a region $t\in [t_{\rm min}, t_{\rm max}]$, all eligible fits are weighted based on their uncertainty, $\chi^2$, and number of degrees of freedom.
 We choose $t_{\rm min}$ based on the heat maps as discussed above. $t_{\rm max}$ is chosen simply as the final time slice before signal is clearly lost to noise.
 This corresponds to $t_{\rm max} = 27$ in \autoref{fig:fitting:poorprotonfit}.